On martingale approximations and the quenched weak invariance principle

-In \cite{Wu} and \cite{DDM}, it is assumed that $D = \sum_{i \geq 0} {\mathcal P}_0(X_i)$ converges in $\LL^p$, $p>1$, and estimates of $ \Vert S_n - M_n \Vert_p$ where $M_n = \sum_{i=1}^n D \circ \theta^i$ are provided involving either the terms $ \sum_{k \geq n} \Vert {\mathcal P}_0(X_k) \Vert_p$ (see \cite{Wu}) or the terms $ \Vert \E_0(S_n) \Vert_p$ and $\Vert \sum_{k \geq n} {\mathcal P}_0(X_k) \Vert_p$ (see \cite{DDM}).
-They are then exploited to derive explicit rates in the almost sure invariance principle under projective conditions that are well adapted to a large variety of examples.
-The paper by Merlev\`ede {\it et al} \cite{MPP} addresses different questions about the almost sure behavior of $S_n$ such as quenched invariance principles or almost sure central limit theorems.
-Their proof is based under a precise estimate of the $\LL^{2} $ approximation error between the partial sums process and their constructed approximating stationary martingale, provided that the Maxwell-Woodroofe condition \eqref{MW} holds.
+In \cite{Wu} and \cite{DDM}, it is assumed that $D = \sum_{i \geq0} {\mathcal P}_0(X_i)$ converges in $\LL^p$, $p>1$, and estimates of $ \| S_n - M_n \|_p$ where $M_n = \sum_{i=1}^n D \circ\theta^i$ are provided involving either the terms $ \sum_{k \geq n} \| {\mathcal P}_0(X_k) \|_p$ (see \cite{Wu}) or the terms $ \|\E _0(S_n) \|_p$ and $\|{\sum_{k \geq n} {\mathcal P}_0(X_k) }\| _p$; see \cite{DDM}.
+Those estimates are then exploited to derive explicit rates in the almost sure invariance principle under projective conditions that are well adapted to a large variety of examples.
+The paper by Merlev\`ede et al. \cite{MPP} addresses different questions about the almost sure behavior of $S_n$ such as quenched invariance principles or almost sure central limit theorems.
+Their proof is based on a precise estimate of the $\LL^{2} $ approximation error between the partial sums process and their constructed approximating stationary martingale, provided that the Maxwell--Woodroofe condition (\ref{MW}) holds.
 More precisely, in the case where $p=2$, they proved that if

 then there is a martingale $M_n$ with stationary and square integrable differences such that